jasonigriff/U01_CDKi_combine_ERBBi_dynamic_cell_cycle_control/README.md

 ## RNA sequencing
 Cell-line- and treatment-specific dynamic RNA sequencing datasets were generated using temporal bulk RNA sequencing.
 Sequencing was performed by Fulgent Genetics following QC on 180 samples.
 Libraries were prepared using the Illumina TruSeq Stranded mRNA kit and sequenced on a NovaSeq 6000 at ~20M paired-end reads per sample.
 Kallisto was used for fast, memory-efficient pseudoalignment of Fastq reads to the Gencode v43 transcriptome (GRCh38).
 Raw counts were merged into a matrix for filtering and normalization.
 Fastq files for MCF-7 and CAMA-1 were processed separately.

-## Data processing and source data availablity
+## Data processing and availablity
 .....
 ERIC .....
 Describe raw data processing: name of script